Energy Efficiency Issue Brief (PDF)

 Summary

-Energy efficiency is one of the most important, cost-saving tools available to utilities to meet energy demand, defer generation investment, reduce greenhouse gas and other emissions, and lower customers’ utility bills.
+Energy efficiency is one of the most important, cost-saving tools available to utilities to meet energy demand, defer generation investment, reduce greenhouse gas and other emissions, and lower customers’ utility bills. |

 The federal government creates incentives for energy efficiency through legislation, regulations, the tax code, and executive orders.
-The American Public Power Association (APPA) is generally supportive of federal efforts to encourage and support efficiency if they are cost-effective for consumers and have a reasonable payback period.
+The American Public Power Association (APPA) is generally supportive of federal efforts to encourage and support energy efficiency if they are cost-effective for consumers and have a reasonable payback period. |

-Given that many energy efficiency improvements require changes in customer behavior that are beyond a utility’s control, APPA believes Congress should continue to provide incentives, grants, rebates, and federal support for energy efficiency research and development to encourage, but not mandate, achieving greater energy efficiency.
+Given that many energy efficiency improvements require changes in customer behavior that are beyond a utility’s control, APPA believes Congress should continue to provide incentives, grants, rebates, and federal support for energy efficiency research and development to encourage, but not mandate, achieving greater energy efficiency. |

 Background

 Energy efficiency is the ability to maximize energy use via more efficient technologies throughout the electric utility system, as well as for electric customers to minimize their energy use via a variety of tools, technologies, and behaviors.
 In other words, energy efficiency means using less energy to get the same task or function accomplished.
 Beginning with the Energy Policy and Conservation Act of 1975 (EPCA), Congress has passed several laws to promote energy efficiency standards for consumer products and equipment.
 Today, the Department of Energy’s (DOE) Building Technologies Office implements minimum energy conservation standards for more than 65 categories of products.
 The standard setting process, which includes the publication of a proposed rule in the Federal Register, allows for public and stakeholder feedback.
 DOE is required to set standards that are “technically feasible and economically justified.”
-In 2007, Congress passed the Energy Independence and Security Act, which required DOE to create a schedule for the regular review and updating of efficiency standards.
-DOE, along with the Environmental Protection Agency, administers the voluntary ENERGY STAR labeling program to identify products and building materials that go beyond federal efficiency standards.
+In 2007, Congress passed the Energy Independence and Security Act, which required DOE to create a schedule for the regular review and updating of energy efficiency standards.
+DOE, along with the Environmental Protection Agency, administers the voluntary ENERGY STAR labeling program to identify products and building materials that go beyond federal energy efficiency standards

 APPA believes that any energy efficiency regulations on distribution transformers must not constrain market production and be economically justified to ensure that end-use customers recoup the costs for any increases in capital investments required through such regulations.
-Complex electric system equipment, like a distribution transformer, require an especially flexible and thoughtful approach to energy efficiency regulations, as there are often situations where efficiency gains can come at the cost of broader optimal system operability.
+Complex electric system equipment, like a distribution transformer, requires an especially flexible and thoughtful approach to energy efficiency regulations, as there are often situations where efficiency gains can come at the cost of broader optimal system operability.

 Congressional Action